Scientists have become the bearers of the torch of discovery in our quest for knowledge - Stephen Hawking

 - using their observations and ideas to suggest answers to questions

-- gathering and recording data to help in answering questions
+- gathering and recording data to help answer questions

 (National Curriculum 2015)